christytan/OCI-GoldenGate/README.md

 **[Click here to run Lab 1](ATPD-Networking.md)**

-## Lab 2: Provisioning Exadata Infrastructure for Autonomous DB in OCI
+## Lab 2: Provisioning Exadata Infrastructure for Autonomous DB in OCI (demo only)

 **Key Objectives**: